- Describe the three stages of memory storage

 Atkinson and Shiffrin’s model is not the only model of memory.
 Others, such as Baddeley and Hitch (1974), have proposed a model where short-term memory itself has different forms.
 In this model, storing memories in short-term memory is like opening different files on a computer and adding information.
 The type of short-term memory (or computer file) depends on the type of information received.
 There are memories in visual-spatial form, as well as memories of spoken or written material, and they are stored in three short-term systems: a visuospatial sketchpad, an episodic buffer, and a phonological loop.
 According to Baddeley and Hitch, a central executive part of memory supervises or controls the flow of information to and from the three short-term systems.

 In the Atkinson-Shiffrin model, stimuli from the environment are processed first in sensory memory: storage of brief sensory events, such as sights, sounds, and tastes.
 It is very brief storage—up to a couple of seconds.
 We are constantly bombarded with sensory information.
 We cannot absorb all of it, or even most of it.
 And most of it has no impact on our lives.
 For example, what was your professor wearing the last class period?
-As long as the professor was dressed appropriately, it does not really matter what she was wearing.
+As long as the professor was dressed appropriately, it does not really matter what they were wearing.
 Sensory information about sights, sounds, smells, and even textures, which we do not view as valuable information, we discard.
 If we view something as valuable, the information will move into our short-term memory system.

 Short-term memory (STM) is a temporary storage system that processes incoming sensory memory.
 The terms short-term and working memory are sometimes used interchangeably, but they are not exactly the same.
 Short-term memory is more accurately described as a component of working memory.
 Short-term memory takes information from sensory memory and sometimes connects that memory to something already in long-term memory.
 Short-term memory storage lasts 15 to 30 seconds.
 Think of it as the information you have displayed on your computer screen, such as a document, spreadsheet, or website.
 Then, information in STM goes to long-term memory (you save it to your hard drive), or it is discarded (you delete a document or close a web browser).